TestTheTests/TTT_RecombinationGenomeScans/ml_project/README.md

 ### Comparison to LFMM Ridge

-Out of the methods we investigated, the one that showed the most signal at the small QTLs was [LFMM ridge](https://bcm-uga.github.io/lfmm/articles/lfmm), a latent factor mixed model (LFMM) implemented in the lfmmm package in R. Here are some preliminary comparsions.
+Out of the methods we investigated, the one that showed the most signal at the small QTLs was [LFMM ridge](https://bcm-uga.github.io/lfmm/articles/lfmm), a latent factor mixed model (LFMM) implemented in the lfmm package in R. Here is a preliminary comparsions

 | Method        | True Positives | False Positives | True Negatives | False Negatives | Precsion | Recall | F1-Score |
 | -----------   | -------------- | --------------  | -------------  | --------------- | -------- | -----  | -------  |